Sunday Night Syndrome – the Back to Work Feeling that Affects Your Sleep

-There are lots of reasons we can’t sleep, but thinking has a lot to do with it, as does technology.
-People I speak with will often tell me they’ll check their work emails on a Sunday night or their final night off, so as to “get in front” of the week ahead (they almost always tell me, they also instantly regret it).
+Even if you love your job, you might still find that Sunday or “the night before” brings with it a sense of uncertainty.
+People I speak with will often tell me they’ll check their work emails on a Sunday night or their final night off, so as to “get in front” of the week ahead (though they almost always tell me, they usually instantly regret it).

 So, if you’re someone who finds that Sunday night – or the day before you start your next shift – gets in the way of your sleep, these top tips might help: